langchain-ai/langgraph/docs/docs/how-tos/index.md

 ???
 "How to add thread-level persistence to graphs"
     Full Example: [How to add thread-level persistence to graphs](persistence.ipynb)

+    Use the MemorySaver checkpointer when compiling your StateGraph to store conversation data across interactions.
+By specifying a thread_id, you can maintain or reset memory for each conversation thread as needed.
+This preserves context between messages while still allowing fresh starts.

+    ```python
+    from langgraph.checkpoint.memory import MemorySaver

+    memory = MemorySaver()
+    graph = graph_builder.compile(checkpointer=memory)
+    ```

 ???
 "How to add thread-level persistence to **subgraphs**"
     Full Example: [How to add thread-level persistence to **subgraphs**](subgraph-persistence.ipynb)

+    Pass a single checkpointer (e.g., MemorySaver) when compiling the parent graph, and LangGraph automatically propagates it to any child subgraphs.
+This avoids passing a checkpointer during subgraph compilation and ensures each thread’s state is captured at every step.

 ???
 "How to add **cross-thread** persistence to graphs"
     Full Example: [How to add **cross-thread** persistence to graphs](cross-thread-persistence.ipynb)

     Use the [**Store**][langgraph.store.base.BaseStore] API to share state across conversational threads.
+    Use a shared Store (e.g., InMemoryStore) to persist user data across different threads.
+Namespaces keep data for each user separate, and the graph's nodes can retrieve or store memories by referencing the store and user_id.
+This example demonstrates how to compile a StateGraph with MemorySaver and cross-thread persistence enabled.

+    ```python
+    from langgraph.store.memory import InMemoryStore
+    from langgraph.graph import StateGraph, MessagesState, START
+    from langgraph.checkpoint.memory import MemorySaver

+    # Initialize a store to hold data across threads
+    store = InMemoryStore()

+    def my_node(state, config, *, store):
+        # Use store to retrieve or store data as needed
+        user_id = config["configurable"]["user_id"]
+        namespace = ("memories", user_id)
+        # For example, store.put(namespace, "key", {"data": "Some info"})
+        return state

+    builder = StateGraph(MessagesState)
+    builder.add_node("my_node", my_node)
+    builder.add_edge(START, "my_node")

+    # Pass the store when compiling, along with a checkpointer
+    graph = builder.compile(checkpointer=MemorySaver(), store=store)
+    ```

 During development, you will often be using the [MemorySaver][langgraph.checkpoint.memory.MemorySaver] checkpointer.
 For production use, you will want to persist the data to a database.
 These how-to guides show how to use different databases for persistence:

 ???
 "How to use Postgres checkpointer for persistence"
     Full Example: [How to use Postgres checkpointer for persistence](persistence_postgres.ipynb)

+    Use PostgresSaver or its async variant (AsyncPostgresSaver) from langgraph.checkpoint.postgres to persist conversation or graph states in a PostgreSQL database, enabling your agents or graphs to retain context between runs.
+Just provide a psycopg connection/pool or a conn string, call setup() once, and pass the checkpointer when compiling (or creating) your StateGraph or agent.

+    ```python
+    from langgraph.checkpoint.postgres import PostgresSaver
+    from langgraph.prebuilt import create_react_agent
+    from psycopg import Connection

+    DB_URI = "postgresql://user:password@host:port/db"

+    with Connection.connect(DB_URI, autocommit=True) as conn:
+        checkpointer = PostgresSaver(conn)
+        checkpointer.setup()  # Creates necessary tables if not already present
+        graph = create_react_agent(model=..., tools=..., checkpointer=checkpointer)
+        result = graph.invoke({"messages": [("human", "Hello!")]}, config={"configurable": {"thread_id": "example"}})
+    ```

 ???
 "How to use MongoDB checkpointer for persistence"
     Full Example: [How to use MongoDB checkpointer for persistence](persistence_mongodb.ipynb)

+    Use the MongoDB checkpointer (MongoDBSaver) from langgraph-checkpoint-mongodb to store and retrieve your graph's state so you can persist interactions across multiple runs.
+Simply pass the checkpointer into the create_react_agent (or any compiled graph) to automatically handle saving and loading state from your MongoDB instance.

+    ```python
+    from langgraph.checkpoint.mongodb import MongoDBSaver
+    from langgraph.prebuilt import create_react_agent
+    from langchain_openai import ChatOpenAI

+    MONGODB_URI = "mongodb://localhost:27017"
+    model = ChatOpenAI(model_name="gpt-4o-mini", temperature=0)
+    tools = []  # define your tools here

+    with MongoDBSaver.from_conn_string(MONGODB_URI) as checkpointer:
+        graph = create_react_agent(model, tools=tools, checkpointer=checkpointer)
+        response = graph.invoke({"messages": [("user", "What's the weather in sf?")]})
+        print(response)
+    ```

 ???
 "How to create a custom checkpointer using Redis"
     Full Example: [How to create a custom checkpointer using Redis](persistence_redis.ipynb)